Wrights Creek

 Wrights Creek sits within easy reach of the amenities of Edmonton and Gordonvale, including schools, shops, and sporting facilities, while maintaining a relaxed rural atmosphere.
 The locality connects to the Cairns Southern Cycleway, providing a safe off-road cycling route toward the city.
 Residents benefit from the warm tropical climate of Far North Queensland, with the Mulgrave Sugar Mill — a landmark of the region — located nearby.
 The area suits families and workers seeking affordable semi-rural living within a short commute of Cairns city.

-Wrights Creek falls under postcode 4869 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Mulgrave electorate.
+Wrights Creek falls under postcode 4869 and is governed by the Cairns Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Mulgrave electorate.

 📍 Location